 Crafted primarily from burning bushes that turn a fiery red in the fall, the sign is a supersized version of the NWBA logo with the words"Worcester" and "NWBA" incorporated into the design.
 The sign is emblazoned on a steeply sloped hillside.
 It officially welcomes motorists to the city as they approach Worcester from West Boylston and other communities to the north.

-Many individuals and companies donated labor and materials to the construction of the sign, which immediately became the NWBA's signature project, and now is considered a landmark
+So many came together and donated labor and materials to the construction of the sign, which immediately became the NWBA's signature project, and now is considered a landmark

-Generous corporate sponsors' yearly contributions support care and upkeep of the living sign.
+Generous Individuals and companies have become our sponsors' making yearly contributions to support care and upkeep of the living sign.

 Corporate Partner Sponsors